jveilleux/FarmFreshWeb/transferring-ownership-of-a-profile.md

 # Transferring ownership of a profile

 There are some cases where users need to transfer ownership of a profile to other users.
-For instance, when a hub or group page is getting set up, producer profiles are often created by the hub or group, on behalf of the producer.
+For instance, when a farmers market or group page is getting set up, producer profiles are often created by the farmers market or group, on behalf of the producer.
 This page outlines how, as a profile owner, you can transfer ownership of a profile to someone else.

 The first step is to go to the **Users **section of the profile.